canvas-medical/fhirstarter/CONTRIBUTING.md

 # Contributions

-If you would like to contribute to fhirstarter, consider discussing your contribution on GitHub, or simply fork the project and submit a pull request.
+If you would like to contribute to FHIRStarter, consider discussing your contribution on GitHub, or simply fork the project and submit a pull request.